tikv/website/content/docs/5.1/concepts/explore-tikv-features/distributed-transaction.md

 ## Prerequisites

-Before you start, ensure that you have set up a TiKV cluster and install the `tikv-client` Python package according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Before you start, ensure that you have set up a TiKV cluster and installed the `tikv-client` Python package according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 {{< warning >}}
 TiKV Java client's Transaction API has not been released yet, so the Python client is used in this example.